stsang36/sd_metaviewer/README.md

 # SD MetaViewer

-A lightweight, native Windows application for viewing metadata from AI-generated images (Stable Diffusion, NovelAI, ComfyUI, etc.).
+A lightweight, native Windows application for viewing metadata from AI-generated images (Stable Diffusion, NovelAI, ComfyUI, etc.) and photos.
 This project was mostly done using Claude Opus 4.5 available in GitHub Copilot.

 ![alt-text](examples/screenshot1.png "Main Program in Dark Mode")